devnull-cz/c-prog-lang/modules/pointer-addressing.md

 p[0] = ...
 ```

-This just goes directly from the standard:
+That goes directly from the standard:

 >`p[x]` is equivalent to `*(p + x)`.